Ironman2314532/Robot-Teleoperation-with-Augmented-Reality-Virtual-Surrogates/README.md

 # Interested in Editing the project for your own use?

 Here Below is the guide on how you can use the project for your own purposes.
-The Complete Project sizes more than 5GB, so we are storing most of our project files on a Google Drive from where you can download the files for your use.
+The Complete Project sizes a lot, so we are storing most of our project files on a Google Drive from where you can download the files for your use.

 _Note: The current project is design and built for Unity Editor Version: 2020.3.42f1 - Android Build.
 If you are interested in using any other version of Editor and platform, feel free to do so but take a quick moment to google on how to change editor or platform versions._